alwaysdata/documentation/src/content/en/docs/domains/dns-management/use-external-mx/index.md

 It may be useful to bypass external MX to reach alwaysdata's MX directly.

-To send an e-mail to `foobar@example.org` through alwaysdata's MX (while `example.org` uses external MX):
+To send an email to `foobar@example.org` through alwaysdata's MX (while `example.org` uses external MX):

-- create the [e-mail address](/en/docs/e-mails/create-an-e-mail-address) in the admin,
+- create the [email address](/en/docs/emails/create-an-email-address) in the admin,
-- send an e-mail to:
+- send an email to:
     - `foobar%example.org@mx.alwaysdata.com` if the account is located on the Public Cloud,
     - `foobar%example.org@server.alwaysdata.com` if the account is located on a Private Cloud (`server` to replace by the name of the server).